-I picture a young Kanye West sat in the studio with both hands on the board and eyes fixed onto a screen with an unshakable gaze.
+I picture a young Kanye West sat in the studio with both hands on the board and eyes fixed on a screen with an unshakable gaze.
 A mantra that instructs producers to lock themselves in a room and produce 5 beats a day for 3 summers straight pops into my brain.
 Although, I question the statement it becomes the stimulus for my next inquiry.
-I ask how he went about making the transition into a recording artist and, at this moment the noise levels begin to rise as guests enter the café, he leans in closer for clarity.
-This time I reference the Kanye West anecdote and having understood, he perks up “I was definitely producing a lot of beats a day,” he laughs in a way that would make you think “a lot” was an understatement.
+I ask how he went about making the transition into a recording artist and, at this moment the noise level begins to rise as guests enter the cafe, he leans in closer for clarity.
+This time I reference the Kanye West anecdote and having better understood, he perks up, “I was definitely producing a lot of beats a day,” he laughs in a way that would make you think ‘a lot’ was an understatement.

 The distinct dancehall chimes that you hear against the juxtaposed tones of ‘Gangsta Fear’ struck many with its genre-defying features.
 The Alté movement is a platoon full of many artists disrupting the narrative with their palette of sounds from beyond the continent.
-With genres such as r&b, soul and dancehall slowly taking precedence in the stomping ground of street rap and afrobeats.
-These stark sounds are in no way constricted to one location as some artists have began to barter their music with live shows on foreign soil.
+With genres such as R&B, soul and dancehall slowly taking precedence in the stomping ground of street rap and afrobeats.
+This stark sound is in no way constricted to one location as some artists have begun to barter their music with live shows on foreign soil.
 The reason why society seems to be accepting of the Alté, or alternative, sound is somewhat paradoxical.
-Mayuyka Kanadu sums it up best by defining the sonic as “a youthful sub-genre that tackles preconceptions of what African music is and can be”.
+Mayukya Kanadu sums it up best by defining the sonic as “a youthful sub-genre that tackles preconceptions of what African music is and can be.”

 There were articles that described me as self-indulgent almost like who are you to even create such music.

 With that said, I push forward with my Alté agenda and we briefly speak about Nigeria and a commonality we share in being young Nigerians.
-We also share common knowledge on music and its impact in a country that is rather conservative than progressive.
+We also share common knowledge on music and its impact on a country that is rather conservative than progressive.
 Legendary musician Fela Kuti challenged society and its structures through his music.
 Today, we see the impact of his music through the longevity of some of his songs.
-Similarly, the Alté movement is breaking ground in Nigeria and it has been a big topic of discussion that has left many divided.
-“There were articles that described me as self-indulgent almost like who are you to even create such music”, Odunsi says bluntly.
-You can assume that driving change isn’t easy at all, but when has breaking boundaries been an easy task.
+Similarly, the Alté movement is breaking new ground in Nigeria and it has been a big topic of discussion that has left many divided.
+“There were articles that described me as self-indulgent almost like who even are you to create such music,” Odunsi says bluntly.
+You can assume that enforcing change isn’t easy at all, but when has breaking boundaries been an easy task.

 “We have to put it in the cadence of being from Nigeria.
 A country in west Africa with people highly geared towards making ends meet, art is seen as something that is luxury.”
-So when we discuss the challenges that come with the misconceptions of his music he speaks candidly.
+So when we discuss the challenge that comes with the misconception of his music he speaks candidly.
 “To exercise that courage or risk to want to express yourself without the fear of failing, it is assumed [that] you must have a lot of money.
-But it wasn’t because [of] any reason specifically or it was like I was talking about money or wealth, meanwhile they will still listen to Ed Sheeran or Beyoncé.”
+But it wasn’t because [of] any reason specifically or it was like I was talking about money or wealth.
+Meanwhile they will still listen to Ed Sheeran or Beyoncé.”
 Odunsi is the free bird that Maya Angelou once wrote about, he dares to take flight and claim the sky while the caged bird only dreams of it.
-“A lot of people see my music as kind of pretentious and like [you’re] from Nigeria.
+“A lot of people see my music as kind of pretentious, and like [you’re] from Nigeria.
 How come you don’t make, maybe, afrobeats?”

 The conversation takes an emotional turn and, though Odunsi remains poised in his speech and motion, it’s evident to see that he’s been met with a lot of doubt, but yet he rises from it.
-To bring our conversation to a much lighter note, I ask Odunsi what it is that separates him from his peers.
-Without as much as a thought, he says “I think what sets me apart is the conversation.”
+To bring our conversation to a much lighter note, I ask Odunsi what is it that separates him from his peers.
+Without as much as a thought, he says, “I think what sets me apart is the conversation.”
 His answer naturally rolls off his tongue as though it was his first instinct.
-“From my earliest memory there’ve just always been polarised opinions about me.
-With me I think it was like people hated me or liked me, and then bringing their opinions to the table to a place like Twitter where everyone’s opinion can get it.”
+“From my earliest memory there [have] always been polarised opinions about me.
+With me, I think it was like people hated me or liked me, and then bringing their opinions to the table to a place like Twitter where everyone’s opinion can get it.”
 He doesn’t regard their opinions as hatred, but jokingly shares that people express their love in a weird way.

-I vaguely remember coming across his music online, but my curiosity grew when I caught the picturesque cover of his recent album floating on Twitter. ‘rare.’ is a body of work that soaks up life experiences and chops them into 14 tracks that stem from growth, love and self-discovery.
-His debut album was created in the space of two years, but it particularly draws from childhood memories which shape the sound of the album.
-Some of which include him growing up by a brothel across his house and hearing the loud music being played, and others through his older bother’s taste in music.
-“I had a brother who was 12-13 years older than me.
-So the music he was listening to, I was listening to.”
-When you strip back the layers of the album, tracks such as ‘take me there’ which features Hamzaa, includes a sample of a friend talking about Odunsi at a low point in his journey.
-“The complexity of life would expose a lot of the things that had been hidden in your mind,” he says with his head lodged below shoulders.
-I can’t quite tell how he’s feeling, but the thoughts that linger across his mind must be weighing him down.
+I vaguely remember coming across his music online, but my curiosity grew when I caught the picturesque cover of his recent album floating on Twitter. rare. is a body of work that soaks up life experiences and chops them into 14 tracks that stem from growth, love and self-discovery.
+His debut album was created in the space of two years, but it particularly draws from childhood memories which shape the overall sound.
+Some of which include him growing up by a brothel across his house and hearing the loud music being played, and others through his older brother’s taste in music.
+“I had a brother who was 12-13 years older than me so the music he was listening to, I was listening to.”
+When you strip back the layers of the album, tracks such as ‘take me there’, which features Hamzaa, includes a sample of a friend talking about Odunsi at a low point on his journey.
+“The complexity of life would expose a lot of the things that had been hidden in your mind,” he says, with his head lodged below shoulders.
+I can’t quite tell how he’s feeling, but the thoughts that lingers across his mind must be weighing him down.

 Odunsi had revealed on Twitter that he had been dealing with depression and even considered taking his own life on several occasions.
-I tread carefully like a therapist trying to dissect his clients thoughts and ask him to elaborate on his struggle with mental health.
-“I think it just was understanding music business is different from music,” he says, “I didn’t know that earlier on because I felt like anyone who would like my music would like me or want me to do well”.
+I tread carefully like a therapist trying to dissect his client’s thoughts and ask him to elaborate on his struggle with mental health.
+“I think it was [coming] to understand that the music business is different from music,” he says, “I didn’t know that earlier on because I felt like anyone who would like my music would like me or want me to do well.”
 The challenge that comes with occupying uncharted territory will have you feeling vulnerable, but to be an artist is to accept that feeling and actively resist it.
 “You would wonder why someone is doing that and at first you would take it really personal.
-You think that they’re doing it directly at you, but they’re just doing it to themselves”.
+You think they’re doing it directly to you, but they’re just doing it to themselves.”

 Freedom is the ability to do what you want without always thinking about how people respond to it

-On the topic of his debut album ‘rare.’ which features a bag of big names and striking newcomers such as Amaarae, Solis & 234jaydaa.
-The trio make up the tangent that appear on the penultimate track ‘hectic’, a song with an overwhelming femme energy and one of the few songs Odunsi takes the backseat.
+On the topic of his debut album, rare., which features a bag of big names and striking newcomers such as Amaarae, Solis, & 234jaydaa.
+The trio make up the triad that appear on the penultimate track ‘hectic’, a song with an overwhelming femme energy and one of the few songs Odunsi takes the backseat.
 The opening track ‘rare’ is a sacred segue to his album and a sequence in which the rising British singer Hamzaa takes us to church.
-Listening to ‘rare.’ you’ll soon realise that women contribute to the album just as much as their male counterparts.
+Listening to rare. you’ll soon realise that women contribute to the album just as much as their male counterparts.
 I ask him whether this was a conscious decision, and he replies with an unyielding yes.
-“The people I work with inspired me, and I just felt like the only thing that would have led me not to work with them is just me being selfish; or what people even claim me to be self-indulgent.”
+“The people I work with inspired me and I just felt like the only thing that would have led me not to work with them is just me being selfish; or what people claim me to be self-indulgent.”
 He speaks so highly of the women on his project and when asked about his favourite track, he chooses ‘angel’ featuring Duendita.
-The straight face Odunsi wears a smile as he explains his decision “when I heard her [voice] I was like this is definitely someone that’s going to be so special man.”
+The straight face Odunsi wears a smile as he explains his decision, “when I heard her [voice] I was like this is definitely someone that’s going to be so special.”

 Odunsi recently released the music video to his latest single ‘Tipsy’ featuring Raye.
 Watch the music video here.